 • Providing insights into the effectiveness of revenue cycle processes and workflows.

-Key Performance Indicators for Revenue Cycle Management:
+Key Performance Indicators for RCM Process

 There are a number of KPIs that healthcare providers can use to monitor their revenue cycle performance.
 Some of the most important KPIs to track include: